Hearing Aid Buying Guide: What To Expect Before You Buy

 Hearing Aid Shopping Tips

-When you are looking to buy hearing aids, it’s okay to shop around.
-Hearing aids typically last three to five years, and you will likely be in regular contact with your provider during that time.
+When you are looking to buy hearing aids, it’s OK to shop around.
+Hearing aids typically last three to five years, and you will likely be in regular contact with your provider.
 It might just be for a check-up, a hearing aid cleaning, or a hearing retest if your hearing has changed.
 This is why it’s important that you are comfortable with and trust your provider.

-When you purchase a hearing aid, how well it works for you is partially dependent on the skill of the person that programs the hearing aid.
-One thing to ask prior to purchasing is if the provider uses “real ear” or “verification” measures.
-This is a simple process where a tiny tube microphone is put down in the ear canal while the hearing is worn, and the amount of sound that is reaching your eardrum is confirmed to be the amount of sound that your prescription dictates.
-Because everyone’s ear canal is shaped a bit differently, this is the only way you can be sure your hearing aids are accurately fitted.
+When you purchase a hearing aid, how well it works for you partially depends on the skill of the person who programs it.
+One thing to ask before purchasing is if the provider uses “real ear” or “verification” measures.
+This is a simple process where a tiny tube microphone is put down in the ear canal while the hearing is worn; the amount of sound that reaches your eardrum is confirmed to be the amount of sound that your prescription dictates.
+Because everyone’s ear canal is shaped differently, this is the only way to ensure your hearing aids are accurately fitted.

 Our Favorite Hearing Aid Brands